1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Uranium Hexafluoride: Radioactive/Nephrotoxin/Highly Toxic.

-• Chronic exposure: Chronic symptoms may develop after prolonged contact with soluble uranium compounds.
-The degree of the symptoms depends on the level and time of exposure.
+- Chronic exposure: Chronic symptoms may develop after prolonged contact with soluble uranium compounds.
+The degree of symptoms depends on the level and time of exposure.
 Chronic exposure frequently results in changes in the blood, these changes may be due in part to the radioactive properties of uranium.
 The toxic effects of uranium compounds may also result in kidney failure, chronic hepatitis, gastritis, and other conditions.

 Alpha Radiation

-• Acute exposure: Alpha radiation will kill cells immediately adjacent to the source of contact.
+- Acute exposure: Alpha radiation will kill cells immediately adjacent to the source of contact.
 Large insoluble particles may remain at or near the site of deposition and cause local damage.
 Soluble compounds may rapidly enter the bloodstream.
 The damage depends on how quickly they are eliminated, and the susceptibility of the tissue in which they are stored.

-• Chronic exposure: The effects of chronic exposure by internally deposited alpha active material is dependent upon the amount, enrichment, and tissue.
+- Chronic exposure: The effects of chronic exposure by internally deposited alpha-active material are dependent upon the amount, enrichment, and tissue.
 If large amounts become internally deposited, lung cancer, sterility, anemia, leukemia, or bone cancer may occur.

 Skin Contact